Pandaqi/Pandaqi-Studio/pandaqi-studio/content/keebble-knickknack/_index.md

 boardgame: true

 title: "Keebble: Knickknack"
-headerTitle: "Keebble: Knickknack | A hybrid version of the word game Keebble"
+headerTitle: "A hybrid version of the word game Keebble"
 blurb: "A party game like Scrabble.
 A spin-off for Keebble.
 Played using an empty paper and one phone with internet."

-fullHeaderImg: "keebble_knickknack_header"
-headerImg: "keebble_knickknack_header"

-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true